thoth-station/adviser/docs/source/prescription.rst

     not_acceptable: "Cannot include this package"

     log:
-      text: "Some text printed to log on pipeline unit run."
+      message: "Some text printed to log on pipeline unit run."
       type: "WARNING"